Follow These 35 Holiday Travel Safety Tips

-7. Some holiday plants and their berries are poisonous to people and animals.
-Don’t let small children handle them, including mistletoe, Jerusalem Cherry plants, holly, amaryllis, poinsettia and cyclamen.
+- Some holiday plants and their berries are poisonous to people and animals.
+Don’t let small children handle them, including mistletoe, Jerusalem Cherry plants, holly, amaryllis, poinsettia, and cyclamen.
 You can reach the Poison Control Center at (800) 222-1222.

-8. For outdoor lights, always use outdoor certified light strings, extension cords and timers.
+- For outdoor lights, always use outdoor certified light strings, extension cords, and timers.
 As with your indoor decorative lighting, look for the mark of an accredited certification organization such as CSA International, UL, or ELT to ensure they are safe for outdoor use.

 Traveling Over The Holidays?

-14. Keep emergency and first aid supplies in your car, including water for drinking if you get stranded.
+- Keep emergency and first aid supplies in your car, including water for drinking if you get stranded.
 Include auto emergency supplies in your preparations like reflective signs to post if you get stuck on a road, battery cables, and more.
-Also remember blankets for those who are travelling in the Sierra’s.
+Also, remember blankets for those who are traveling in the Sierra’s.
 Contact the American Automobile Association for car safety tips.

 Are Your Children’s Presents Safe?

-21. Purchase appropriately sized helmets for your child’s riding toys.
+- Purchase appropriately-sized helmets for your child’s riding toys.

 Cooking Over The Holidays?

-26. Don’t use the same cutting board for raw meats that you do for other foods.
-Make sure they are well scrubbed after using, along with knives, kitchen counters and sponges to prevent bacterial contamination.
+- Don’t use the same cutting board for raw meats that you do for other foods.
+Make sure they are well scrubbed after using, along with knives, kitchen counters, and sponges to prevent bacterial contamination.

-29. Reheat leftovers to 165 degrees.
-Even if you microwave them, test afterwards with a cooking thermometer.
+- Reheat leftovers to 165 degrees.
+Even if you microwave them, test afterward with a cooking thermometer.